EnigmaCurry/curlbomb/README.md

 unlimited number of times.

 `-p PORT` The local TCP port number to use.

-`-c COMMAND` Set the name of the command that the curlbomb is run with on the client.
-By default, this is autodected from the first line of the script, called the shebang (#!).
-If none can be detected, and one is not provided by this setting, the fallback of "bash" is used.
-Note that curlbomb will still wrap your script inside of bash, even with -c specified, so the client command will still show it as running in bash.
-The command you specified is put into the wrapped script.
-See --unwrapped to change this behaviour.

 `-d host[:port], --domain host[:port]` Specify the domain name and port that is displayed in the URL of the client command.
 This does not